The Muddy insider’s guide to Suffolk

 Haven’t heard of Southwold?
 Where have you been?
 This pretty seaside village is Chelsea of Sea and is rather posh darling, but still maintains its lovely Suffolk charm.
 The beach is sandy and has dunes to mess around in.
 The best way to enjoy this beach?
 Book one of the candy-coloured beach huts and pretend you’re rolling in it as people walk by jealously watching as you quaff champagne in your £100,000 shed!

-In-the-know intel: Looking for somewhere a little less crowded with Chelsea tractors and Mulberry handbags?
+Looking for somewhere a little less full of Chelsea tractors and Mulberry handbags?
 Try gorgeous Covehithe down the coast, which has eerie petrified trees poking out of the sand and is a much more rustic option.
-Aldeburgh might be pebbly, but it’s still rather lovely and has the infamous Maggi Hambling Scallop to take a selfie by – we very much suggest the walk along the sea front to nearby Thorpeness.
+Aldeburgh might be pebbly, but it’s still rather lovely and has the famous Maggi Hambling Scallop to take a selfie by – we very much suggest the walk along the sea front to nearby Thorpeness.
 For bracing walks with your dogs in tow and stunning scenery, you can’t go wrong with Dunwich Heath beach.

 Of course, there are the main towns of Ipswich and Bury St Edmunds for mainstream shopping, as well as Aldeburgh and Southwold (do not miss Two Magpies Bakery and the swoon-worthy clothes at Collen & Clare) for independent boutiques galore.
 But, if you want to flex your credit card somewhere a little more local and off the beaten track, these are the cute little corners of Suffolk you need to head to…